cmoserj/culturologies.github.io/_pages/bio.md

 ====
 I also have an amateur interest in Byzantine history, the history and philosophy of science (I am a major fan of Paul Feyerabend), and am learning how to do text scraping of historical documents for citation analysis as a side project.
 I also have flintknapping and primitive archery as my favorite hobbies.

 Here is a plot I made text-scraping a number of first-edition documents in evolutionary biology following the first ten years after Darwin's Origin of Species.
-I am interested in the relationship between path dependence and innovation and would like to identify people who punch above their weight that history has perhaps forgottten.
+I am interested in the relationship between path dependence and innovation and would like to identify people who punch above their weight that history may have forgottten.

 ![Darwin](http://culturologies.co/images/Darwin.jpg)